-CROFT ON INFANTS SCHOOL - S PORTS PREMIUM G RANT 2023-24 To provide equipment to continue to build children's confidence and develop a positive relationship with sport and physical activity.
-Aim 1 Aim 3 Aim 6 Aim 7 Year 2 children participate children's first a training.
-A qualified trainer will take the Y2 children through their basic children's first aid qualification.
+To provide equipment to continue to build children's confidence and develop a positive relationship with sport and physical activity.
+Aim 1 Aim 3 Aim 6 Aim 7 Year 2 children to participate children's first aid training. children through their basic children's first aid qualification.
 As part of their understanding about their role within community, Y2 children will be taught first aid.
 All Y2 children will have participated in first aid training.
-To provide equipment to continue to build children's confidence and develop a positive relationship with sport and physica activity.
-Aim 1 Aim 3 Aim 6 Aim 7 Reception clas children to participate in th 'balanceability' scheme to impro their balance, c ordination whil earning to ride bike. ne ove o- st To release a member of staff to teach small groups of children each week.
+To provide equipment to continue to build children's confidence and develop a positive relationship with sport and physical activity.
+Aim 1 Aim 3 Aim 6 Aim 7 Reception class children to participate in the 'balanceability' scheme to improve their balance, coordination whilst earning to ride a bike. £350 To release a member of staff to teach small groups of children each week.
 To purchase further equipment as required This has been a successful action previously.
 Progress can be observed in both the children gross and fine motor skills, as well as their confidence and resilience.
-Parent feedback has been positive about this intervention.
-Key Aim INTENT (Linked to School / Government Focus) Initiative/ Objective (What?)
+Parent feedback has been positive about this intervention. participated in the Autumn term: Reception children continue to take part in balancability Key Aim INTENT (Linked to School / Government Focus) Initiative/ Objective (What?)
 Cost Action (How?)
 IMPLEMENTATION Aim to develop provision in place (Why?)
 Intended Outcome Evaluation of impact and outcomes/sustainability (Future Years) IMPACT